How England turned it around to reach World Cup final

 "Because we were locked up in a hotel and couldn't go out there was a lot more bonding," said Moeen Ali, who captained England in the 4-3 series victory while an injured Buttler watched from the sidelines.

-"It was almost like when Morgs [Morgan] took over and everyone new came in.
+"It was almost like when Morgs took over and everyone new came in.

 "It was a little bit like that sort of feeling, where it was a new start and people were buying into the way we were talking and what we wanted."